 PayPal fee is treated by QuickBooks as an expense, and we’ve discussed how it can be properly categorized in QuickBooks.

-Learn more about setting up smart rules for auto-categorization of PayPal expenses.
+Learn more about setting up smart rules for the auto-categorization of PayPal expenses.
+For popular types of categorization, we provide templates to simplify the process even more.

-6. Recording PayPal deposits in QuickBooks for an effortless account reconciliation
+Recording PayPal deposits in QuickBooks for effortless account reconciliation

 Synder users can have their PayPal deposits (payouts) automatically synchronized with QuickBooks, without creating a duplicate in the bank feed.